newwby/mn_missilemania_idv2/README.md

 # mn_missilemania_idv2
-Bugtracking for indev2 release of Monday Night Missilemania
+Bugtracking for indev2 release of Monday Night Missilemania [This repository is for bugtracking only and contains no code]

-# imported prerelease testing readme below
+-- imported prerelease testing readme below
 #

 ----------